spree/spree/guides/content/developer/core/shipments.md

 ### Zones

 Zones serve as a mechanism for grouping geographic areas together into a single entity.
-You can read all about how to configure and use Zones in the <%= link_to 'Zones Guide', :zones %>.
+You can read all about how to configure and use Zones in the [Zones Guide](addresses#zones).

 The Shipping Address entered during checkout will define the zone the customer is in and limit the Shipping Methods available to him.